Built in trial.

 Why JurisOS Exists

-Jury selection is the highest-stakes, fastest-moving part of any trial.
-Panelists rotate through the box while you juggle questionnaires, seating charts, strike counts, and challenge grounds — traditionally on sticky notes and legal pads.
-Miss one detail and you burn a peremptory you needed, or seat a juror you should have challenged for cause.
+Trial moves faster than paper.
+Panelists rotate through the box while you juggle questionnaires, seating charts, and strike counts; exhibits fly at witnesses while you track objections, rulings, and what actually made it into evidence — traditionally on sticky notes and legal pads.
+Miss one detail and you burn a peremptory you needed, waive an objection on appeal, or lose the quote your closing was built on.

 The Philosophy